briankeane/simpleNodeServerCourse/part3 - Testing/13-SuperTest.md

 ```
   describe('GET /contacts/:id', function () {
-    it ('404s if not found', function (done) {
+    it ('GETs a contact', function (done) {
       request(app)
-        .get('/contacts/999')       // GET request to /contacts/:id with 999 as id
+        .get('/contacts/3')       // GET request to /contacts/:id with 999 as id
         .expect(200)                // EXPECT it to
         .end(function(err, res){
           if(err) {